What a time to live both for LeBron fans and low-top lovers…

 That being said, BattleKnit is the one that does offer the best of both worlds in order to keep up with LeBron’s force, while still offering that flawless one-to-one fit.

 ZOOM AIR & MAZ AIR PACKED IN A GUARD PACKAGE

-Expecting to see the same iconic cushion carrier extending its way onto the Lows would be a bit too much to ask for.
-At the end of the day, this is a low-top performer which should cater more so than not to guards in first place.
+Expecting to see the same iconic cushion carrier extending its way onto the lows would be a bit too much to ask for.
+At the end of the day, this is a low-top performer which should cater towards guards in first place.

 LATERAL COVERAGE IS FIXED

 While the rectangular traction pattern remains unchanged, Nike was still able to fix one important issue by re-mapping the same pattern to make it multi-directional, instead of being linear or one-directional like on the Highs.
 That resulted in noticeably better & more aggressive lateral coverage, which is good news for shifty, explosive players.
 Now obviously, that update didn’t eventually bring this traction on a “hall of fame” level, it still does have plenty of room for feature improvements.
 Yet, it’s a nice move by Nike trying to squeeze the most out of it.